 So if you are among the admirers of Emma Chambers, here we have collected some of her personal life facts along with her married life.
 So, let's dig deep into the issue in today's column to find out how exciting life did the comedian lived.

-Emma Chambers has been married to Ian Dunn.
-The couple tied the knot in June 1991 and shares over 26 years of glorious marital life together.
-The couple married in the New Forest.
-Emma describes her low-key wedding in an interview with the Independent UK,
+Emma Chambers was married to Ian Dunn.
+The couple tied the knot in June 1991 and shared over 26 years of glorious marital life together.
+Emma and Ian got married in the New Forest.

 My father wasn't there for personal and geographical reasons – he lived in Australia.
 But I had been living with Ian McKellen and he was a sort of father figure to me.
 We didn't have a honeymoon.
 I was back at work on the Monday.”

-Emma’s husband, Ian Dunn is also an actor known for movies like Girls in Love, Gulliver's Travels, and American Friends.
-However Ian is not as famous as an actor as his wife, but this does not bother Ian;
+Emma’s husband, Ian Dunn is also a well-known actor known for movies like Girls in Love, Gulliver's Travels, and American Friends.
+However Ian is not as famous as his wife, but this does not bother Ian:

 “No, because he is just such a lovely man.
 He would never think about it in that way.
 Ian couldn't be more supportive, happy and pleased.
 He just glows with pride.”

-She currently lives with her husband and fellow actor Ian M. Dunn in Lymington, Hampshire; the couple has no children as of now.
-The actress Emma Chambers reportedly has an estimated net worth of $3 million.
+She lived with her husband Ian M. Dunn in Lymington, Hampshire; the couple had no children.
+The actress Emma Chambers's net worth is around $3 million.